aai-institute/pyDVL/README-dev.md

 If the automatic release process doesn't cover your use case, you can also create a new release manually by following these steps:

-1. (Eepeat as needed) implement features on feature branches merged into `develop`.
+1. (Repeat as needed) implement features on feature branches merged into `develop`.
 Each merge into develop will advance the `.devNNN` version suffix and publish the pre-release version into the package registry.
 These versions can be installed using `pip install --pre`.